-But for such a popular and important tourist attraction, working out how to get to Liberty and Ellis Islands isn’t as easy as you might think.
+But for such a popular and unmissable tourist attraction on every bucket list NYC itinerary, working out how to get to Liberty and Ellis Islands isn’t as easy as you might think.

 In this guide we’re going to explain everything you need to know about visiting the Statue of Liberty and Ellis Island by ferry, including where the ferry leaves from, how to buy tickets, schedules and a walkthrough of the tour.